In the age of hyper-connectivity and multi-tasking, staying focused during a two- or three hour classical music performance can feel like a workout.

 Before Mussorgsky, the pressure to keep up with a job, grad school and constant pings from my mobile phone had eroded my ability to listen and focus so intently.
 Like the rest of the so-called multitasking generation (a.k.a.
 GenM), my default mode is to start two or more things at the same time, and that approach had compromised my ability to finish novels, TV shows, and projects efficiently.
 It also made me impatient, divided my affections and diluted my resolutions.

 But those hours of blissful, uninterrupted focus at the symphony inspired a new regimen.
-For the past three years, I’ve kept a subscriptions to a local philharmonic and committed to see a performance at least once a month.
+For the past three years, I’ve subscribed to a local orchestra and committed to see a performance at least once a month.

 Except for the smattering of venues that offer millennial-friendly #TweetSeats, the concert hall is among the last places where mobile devices can’t save us, and as Tommasini argues, that’s a good thing. “[The] opportunity awaits to promote classical music as a haven for device-free absorption in live musical performances.” he argued.
 “Here is a chance to turn off your mobile phones, detach from the Internet and let your texts accumulate, so that you can cede control of a sensory experience to composers and performers.”